Optimizing measurement-based cooling by reinforcement learning: Measurement optimization

-Similar to Fig.~\ref{CoolingPerformance}(h), here we present in Figs.~\ref{DifferentTemperature}(c), (d), (e), and (f) the optimized sequences fully determined by the PPO algorithm, which still outperform any regular interpolated sequence in cooling quantifier $\mathcal{C}$.
-Comparing these four sub-figures corresponding to various temperatures, it is interesting to find that a larger portion of the unconditional measurements is required in the optimized sequence for a higher temperature.
-It is consistent with the fact that under CM the successful probability $P_g$ to find a detector in its ground state decreases exponentially with increase of the temperature of the target resonator.
-Then more UMs are used to save a rapidly declining $P_g$ for obtaining a moderate $\mathcal{C}$.
-In addition, for $T>0.05$ K, the RL-optimized sequence always starts from a conditional measurement, which is important to have a significant cooling rate for $\bar{n}$ during the first several rounds of the whole sequence.
+Similar to Fig.~\ref{CoolingPerformance}(h), here we present in Figs.~\ref{DifferentTemperature}(c), (d), (e), and (f) the optimized sequences fully determined by the PPO algorithm, which still outperform any regular interpolated sequence in the cooling quantifier $\mathcal{C}$.
+Comparing these four sub-figures corresponding to various temperatures, it is interesting to find that a larger portion of the unconditional measurements is required along the optimized sequence for a higher temperature.
+It is consistent with the fact that under CM the success probability $P_g$ to find a detector in its ground state decreases exponentially with increasing temperature of the target resonator.
+Then more UMs are used to save a rapidly declining $P_g$ for obtaining a larger $\mathcal{C}$.
+In addition, for $T>0.05$ K, RL-optimized sequence always starts from a conditional measurement, which is important to have a significant cooling rate for $\bar{n}$ during the first several rounds of the whole sequence.

-In our cooling algorithm, both UM and CM are performed on the detector following an optimized interval of unitary evolution.
-The nonunitary evolution induced by the conditional measurements could remarkably reduce the average population of the resonator, at the cost of a low successful probability [e.g., see the first several rounds in Fig~\ref{CoolingPerformance}(c)].
-The unconditional measurements could reduce the average population with a much slower rate yet with a unit successful probability.
-Thus in general we anticipate to see more UMs than CMs in the first several rounds in an RL-optimized sequence, and more CMs than UMs in the remaining rounds.